List of Teen Titans (TV series) characters: Tramm

-Aqualad's engineer, mechanic and friend, Tramm helps the Titans fix their battle-damaged T-Sub in the episode "Deep Six".
+Aqualad's engineer, mechanic and friend, Tramm (voiced primarily by Dave Coulier and by Dee Bradley Baker in the episode "Calling All Titans") helps the Titans fix their battle-damaged T-Sub in the episode "Deep Six".
 He speaks in an indecipherable undersea language and has the appearance of a short, anthropomorphic anchovy.
-In direct combat, he can increase his size and strength, much like a pufferfish.
+In combat, he can increase his size and strength, much like a pufferfish.